 Should you refinance your car loan?

 The first question to answer is: should you be refinancing your auto loan?
-Here are several common situations when it is beneficial:
+Here are several everyday situations when it is beneficial:

 1. When you can lower your interest rate

-It also might happen if the lender offers exclusive discounts (i.e., Chase offers 0.50% rate discount for having a qualifying personal bank account and setting up automatic payments).
+It also might happen if the lender offers exclusive discounts (i.e., Chase auto loan rates provides a 0.50% rate discount for having a qualifying personal bank account and setting up automatic payments).
 Switching can enable you to cut your costs and save money.